 The MSc in Computer Science focuses on the practical science of computer programming with a commercial slant, the development of applications for up to date mobile devices as well as the concepts in data communications.
 In addition, the programme seeks to develop advanced software development and programming skills and expertise, making graduates ready for challenging and high-paced software development employment.
 Although the necessary background is introduced as appropriate, the course deals with problem solving and the provisioning of real computer based services and applications using current and emerging technologies.
-In addition to developing an understanding of underlying principles, students are engaged in the practical application, trouble-shooting and management for real- world problems.
+In addition to developing an understanding of underlying principles, students are engaged in the practical application of programme design, modern web technologies, network design, implementation, trouble-shooting and management for real- world problems.
 The practicalities of troubleshooting applications are embedded deeply within the programme.